£61,576.71

-My first venture was to write a book around the lyrics from 60 songs I had written over a period of around 40 years which I called ‘#60by60 – A lyrical peace of my mind’, explaining in the Introduction just how writing lyrics has helped me work through issues and problems, essentially bringing me some peace of mind – hence the title!
+My first venture was to write a book around the lyrics from 60 songs I had written over a period of around 40 years which I called ‘#60by60 – A lyrical peace of my mind’, explaining in the Introduction just how writing lyrics helps me work through issues and problems, essentially bringing me some peace of mind – hence the title!

 Off the back of the book, I started working with a number of musicians with the aim to put music to some of the lyrics in my book and publish them; but to do that, I needed an artist name to set up a profile on Bandcamp, my initial platform of choice to sell the music.